-Next, the results in Table 2, Table 3, and Table 4 for the trend variable, which reflects autonomous developments (i.e. $\beta_2$ in equation (1)), suggest that the market shares of cold appliances labelled > A would have grown while the shares of cold appliances labelled A and <A would also have declined had there been no tightening of the MEPS in 2010 and no changes in the energy labels and 2011.
+Next, the results in Table 2, Table 3, and Table 4 for the trend variable, which reflects autonomous developments (i.e. β_2 in equation (1)), suggest that the market shares of cold appliances labelled >A would have grown while the shares of cold appliances labelled A and <A would also have declined had there been no tightening of the MEPS in 2010 and no changes in the energy labels and 2011.
 The coefficient associated with trend is, as expected, positive and statistically significant at the 1 percent level in all eight countries.
-For example, in France the share of

-Table 4Results for cold appliances labelled > A.
+For example, in France the share of appliances labelled >A is estimated to grow on average by 7.5 percentage points per year between 2007 and 2017 because of autonomous developments.
+This trend effect on the share of cold appliances labelled >A generally differs across countries and ranges between ca. 5 percentage points in Germany, Italy, Poland, or Spain to about 10 percentage points in the UK.